 If you have a vintage cookie jar and you want to know if it’s McCoy, the first thing you need to look for is the McCoy trademark (e.g., “NM,” “McCoy,” “McCoy USA,” or “McCoy LTD, etc.).

-The McCoy mark is usually found on the bottom of the cookie jar and can help you date it rightly.
+The McCoy mark is usually found on the bottom of the cookie jar, and it can help you date it correctly.

 1. Trademarks: Brand Logo, Letters & Numbers